Deautonomisation by singularity confinement and degree growth: Parameter evolution and the period map

 This unique component is guaranteed to exist by Riemann-Roch, Serre duality and the genus formula, as explained in \cite[Chapter I, Section 0]{looijenga}. \item Denote the points of intersection of these curves with $D_k$ as $D_k \cap C^1$ and $D_k \cap C^0$.
 The value of $\chi(\alpha)$ is then computed using the residue formula (see \cite[Chapter I, Section 5]{looijenga} for details) as

-\end{itemize} It is important to note that the integral \eqref{residueintegral} will be computed in coordinates and therefore detects parameters in the mapping, which is fundamental to understanding the mechanism behind the full deautonomisation method.
+\end{itemize} \begin{remark} It is important to note that the integral \eqref{residueintegral} will be computed in coordinates and therefore detects parameters in the mapping, which is fundamental to understanding the mechanism behind the reflection of dynamics on $\Pic(\X)$ in confinement conditions.
+In particular, if $X$ is obtained as part of the construction of a space of initial conditions for some mapping, the locations of centres of blow-ups giving rise to $C^1$ and $C^0$ will be expressed in coordinates in terms of coefficients in the mapping.
+Then the value $\chi(\alpha)$ will in general depend on these coefficients via the integration limits $D_k\cap C^1$ and $D_k \cap C^0$, which relates coefficients in the mapping to values of the period map.
+This will be illustrated in the examples in Sections \ref{section5} and \ref{section6}. \end{remark}